-Introducing the PSAT 8/9 for students in grade 8
+Introducing the PSAT 8/9 for students in grades 8 and 9

-Students in grade 8 now have the opportunity to get a jump start on pre-college testing with the PSAT 8/9.
-All grade 8 students will have the opportunity to take the PSAT 8/9 in the spring.
-For the 2017-2018 school year, the testing date is set for either 19 April or 26 April.
+Students in grade 8 and 9 have the opportunity to jump start pre-college testing with the PSAT 8/9.
+All grade 8 and grade 9 students will have the opportunity to take the PSAT 8/9 in the spring.
+The test date for 2018-2019 is set for Wednesday, 17 April.

 The PSAT 8/9 helps students determine what they need to work on most so that they’re ready for college when they graduate from high school—and it supports educators as they guide the way.
 The PSAT 8/9 tests the same skills and knowledge as the SAT, PSAT/NMSQT, and PSAT 10—in a way that makes sense for eighth and ninth graders.
 It measures what they’re already learning, shows them whether they’re on track for college, and lets them know where they need the most improvement.
 That means students have time to tackle these areas long before they take the SAT. (taken from https://collegereadiness.collegeboard.org/psat-8-9)

 PSAT exam for students in grades 10 and 11

 Students in grades 10 and 11 may elect to take the preliminary SAT (PSAT) exam.
 GDQ will administer the exam on a set date each fall.
 The 2018-2019 test date is set for Wednesday 24 October.
 The exam will be taken at the GDQ high school building.

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a program cosponsored by the College Board and the National Merit Scholarship Corporation (NMSC).
 It is a standardized test that provides firsthand practice for the SAT®.
 It also gives US students a chance to enter NMSC scholarship programs and gain access to college and career planning tools.